NREL/SOEP-QSS/README.md

 Performance assessments are ongoing as larger-scale models become available.
 Preliminary profiling, tuning, and parallelization findings are described here.

 ### Performance Findings

-#### Code-Defined Model Performance

-The code-defined model simulation provides a good platform for looking at the QSS performance without the additional overhead and complexity required to run FMU-based models with the current FMI API support.

-A scalable, algorithmically generated model was developed to allow assessment of performance on large-scale models with varying levels of coupling between variables.
-This `gen` model can be specified with numbers of QSS and zero-crossing variables and an optional random generator seed value.
-The dependency out-degree range and value ranges are currently hard-coded but easily altered.
-These `gen` models with up to 5000 QSS variables were used to profile and experiment with performance improvements, some of which are now incorporated into the QSS code.
-The core findings are:
-* The hot spot operations are mostly in tight code that does not have much room for optimization.
-* Virtual calls appear for processing different types of Variables.
-It would be possible to avoid these virtual calls through Variable type groupings but the code complexity is unlikely to be worth the small performance gains.
-* The `advance_observers` operations are good candidates for parallelization since they can be significant hot spots and, other than event queue updates and diagnostic output, they are decoupled.
-* The initial OpenMP parallelization of the `advance_observers` operation yields a 27% speedup for a large-scale (5,000 QSS variable) generated (`gen`) model.
-Some experimentation was used to tune the OpenMP thread count and schedule controls: further experimentation on many-core systems is recommended to improve scalability.
-* Parallelization of additional operations is worth exploring.
-* Event queue operations are not dominant but can be significant for performance such that incorporation of a faster, concurrent queue could be worth exploring.
-* Keeping event queue operations out of the parallel loops incurs some complexity cost but trying to mutex lock the queue is not likely to be beneficial.

 #### FMU Model Performance